slcdsa/sldsa-slack-apps/README.md

    cd sldsa-slack-apps
    ```

-  > *Note:* This project is set up to integrate well with VS Code, so we recommend using it as your IDE for this project.
+  > *Note*: This project is set up to integrate well with VS Code, so we recommend using it as your IDE for this project.
   >
   > If you use VS Code and want to utilize a dev container using Docker, you can follow instructions [here](https://code.visualstudio.com/docs/devcontainers/containers) to get it set up for your computer.